-Rural residents and businesses in Scotland with broadband speeds of less than 30Mbps available may be eligible for additional funding from Scottish Government towards the cost of installing gigabit-capable broadband to their premises when part of a group project.
+Rural homes and businesses in Scotland with broadband speeds of less than 30Mbps available may be eligible for additional funding from Scottish Government towards the cost of installing gigabit-capable broadband to their premises when part of a group project.

-|Premises||UK Government’s UKGV Scheme||Scotland top-up available||Total funding available for installation|
+|Premises||UK Government’s GBVS||Scotland Government R100 SBVS top-up available||Total funding available for installation|

-|Residential||Up to £1,500||Up to £5,000||Up to £6,500|
+|Residential and SMEs||Up to £4,500||Up to £5,000||Up to £9,500|

 The Scottish Government’s £600 million Reaching 100% (R100) programme ensures that every home and business in Scotland can access superfast broadband speeds.

 The R100 Scottish Broadband Voucher Scheme (SBVS) offers a subsidy of up to £5,000 to eligible properties and covers all direct installation costs, which are carried out by a registered supplier.